-Students enrolled in a one-unit course must provide written notification to the Director of Student Services of their intent to withdraw or drop any course(s).
+Students enrolled in a one-unit or a one and one-half unit course must provide written notification to the Director of Student Services of their intent to withdraw or drop any course(s).
 Failure to comply with this process will result in an irreversible forfeit of tuition.